Arlington Elections 2021

-Arlington County Board and School Boards Play Key Roles in Growth and Development!
+Arlington County Board, School Board, and State Government Play Key Roles in Growth and Development!

 Re-acquaint yourselves with the 2020 Winners!
 Longtime Board Member Libby Garvey -- during her successful 2020 campaign -- replied to questions from ASF last August on key issues; see her replies at the link below.
 ASF also hosted Garvey September 14 -- her views remain very relevant to our concerns about county development.
 She was elected November 2020 to a new four-year term.

-Democratic candidates for Arlington School Board Cristina Diaz-Torres and David Priddy also won their elections.
-ASF submitted questions to these candidates in advance of the primary election April concerning the APS role in Shaping Arlington's Growth and its role as an Environmental Steward.
-The three school board candidates' replies are available below.
+Then-candidates for Arlington School Board Cristina Diaz-Torres and David Priddy (both Democrats) also won their elections in November 2020.
+ASF submitted questions to these candidates in advance of the May 2020 school board caucus concerning the APS role in Shaping Arlington's Growth and its role as an Environmental Steward.
+The school board candidates' replies are available below.

 Earlier in 2020, the Arlington County Board welcomed new member Takis Karantonis, also a Democrat.
-Mr. Karantonis' replies to questions posed by ASF in the run-up to June elections provide information on his positions on: Development; Environment; Diversity; Infrastructure.
-Mr. Karantonis also joined ASF for a video Q&A on June 17, which provides further commentary and insight from him on county issues.
+Mr. Karontonis will be up for re-election in 2021.
+Mr. Karantonis in the run-up to the July 2020 special election provided his positions on: Development; Environment; Diversity; Infrastructure.
+Mr. Karantonis also joined ASF for a video Q&A on June 17, 2020 which provides further commentary and insight still relevant today.

-PDF of ASF Questions and Replies from then-Candidate Libby Garvey, Candidates for Arlington County Board, November 2020
+PDF of ASF Questions and Replies from then-Candidate Libby Garvey, then-Candidate for Arlington County Board, November 2020